 Description of the problem and its negative consequences

 We installed one Pursanova TM in the cooling loop.
-In between the heat exchanger and the moulds at the machine.
-It was installed very near to the mould forms, in order to get the best possible results in the forms.
+In between the heat exchanger and the molds at the machine.
+It was installed very near to the mold forms, in order to get the best possible results in the forms.

 In which way our customer checked the results of the trial

-2. After several inspections of the mould forms it was noticed that there no corrosion or lime scale in the mould forms at all.
-As well, there was no need to do chemical cleaning.
+2. After several inspections of the mold forms, it was noticed that there no corrosion or lime scale in the mold forms at all.
+As well, there was no need to do a chemical cleaning.
 The big advantage for the client is that the quality of the PET bottles is constantly high, and there is no need for a breakdown of the production which saves a lot of money.